asish012/aws-solution-architect-associate/class-notes-cloudguru/m3-01-identity-access-management.md

 - The "root" account is simply the account created when first setup your AWS account.
 It has complete admin access.
 - New Users have NO permissions when first created.
 - New Users are assigned Access Key ID & Secret Access Keys when first created.
-- These are not the same as a password, and you cannot use the Access Key ID & Secret Access Key to login in to the console.
+- These are not the same as a username-password, and you cannot use the Access Key ID & Secret Access Key to login in to the console.
 You can use this to access AWS via the APIs and Command Line.
-To access the AWS Console you have to use the user and the password.
+In order to access the AWS Console you have to use the user and the password.
 - You only get to view these once.
 If you lose them, you have to regenerate them.
 So better save them.
 - Multi-factor Authentication on your root account is a must.
-- You can create and customise your own password policy and password rotation policy (expire in X days).
+- You can create and customize your own password policy and password rotation policy (expire in X days).
 * Power Users cannot manage groups and users within IAM.
 Power User have access to all AWS services except for management of groups and users within IAM.